iamdavidfrancis/talesoforlandia/history/crisis.md

 # Story

 Crisis on Infinite Orlandias was the first year that backstory posts were published on the AFO website.
-Copies of the original posts are linked below.
+Copies of the original posts are linked below or can be downloaded as one document [here](http://statics.orlandia.talesoforlandia.com/past-orlandias/crisis/afo-2016-crisis-backstory.pdf).

 ## Backstory